-Debtors are recognised initially at fair value.
+Trade and other receivables are recognised initially at fair value.
 A provision for impairment is established where there is objective evidence that the company will not be able to collect all amounts due according to the original terms of the debtor concerned.